VinceVi83/agenda-task/README.md

 # Scheduler API & Service Orchestrator

 ## Project Summary
 A lightweight task orchestrator with a FastAPI backend and Streamlit frontend.
-It features an APScheduler engine with an agenda-style calendar timeline, custom CSS card monitoring, and a backend script parser that extracts MCP tools to schedule them or execute them in APScheduler engine.
+It features an APScheduler engine with an agenda-style calendar timeline, card/task monitoring and a backend script parser that extracts MCP tools to schedule them or execute them in APScheduler engine.

 ---

 ## Features
 The system offers granular and robust management of the task lifecycle:
-* **Flexible Scheduling:** Native support for recurring triggers (`cron` with Europe/Paris timezone) and one-time execution (`date`).
-* **Hot Persistence:** Automatic saving of task state to `tasks.json` to survive service crashes or restarts.
-* **Dynamic Flow Control:** Immediate suspension (`pause`) and resumption (`resume`) of scheduled tasks on the fly.
-* **Temporary Reprogramming (Reschedule):** Temporary modification of a task's Cron parameters with an expiration date, with automatic restoration of original Cron once expiry is reached.
-* **Skip System:** Ability to associate skip tokens for skipping specific task occurrences, completed by an internal routine that decrements these values daily at 23:59.
-* **Dynamic Loading and Documentation:** Automatic importation of target functions by analyzing Python files via a utility script for metadata generation (`function_docs.json`).
+* **Automated Script Parsing & Tool Extraction:** Automatically scan and parse existing Python scripts to extract functions, making them instantly available for scheduling.
+* **Flexible Task Scheduling:** Easily schedule recurrent automated tasks (Cron-style) or one-off, punctual executions directly via an intuitive GUI.
+* **Granular Task Control (Micro-Management):** Take full control over your workload lifecycle with the ability to pause/resume tasks, skip specific executions, and apply temporary or permanent runtime modifications.
+* **Visual Monitoring & Timeline:** Keep track of your orchestrated services using an agenda-style calendar timeline and interactive task/card monitoring views.

 ---